Subway Tile: 5 Smart Ways to Add Personality to White Tile

 • glazed ceramic

-In this next photo, we chose a beautiful tumbled travertine subway tile for my local client (in the early/mid-2000s based on the palette).
-It complements the warm veins in her granite as well as the natural cherry cabinets…
+In this next photo, we chose a beautiful tumbled travertine subway tile for my local client (in the early/mid-2000s).
+It complements the warm veins in her granite and the natural cherry cabinets…

 Natural cherry cabinets, black granite, travertine tile subway backsplash, pot filler, stainless steel

-While travertine isn’t QUITE trendy again, the tile size and layout help it along.
-If we were to update this space for today’s trends (while keeping the granite countertop/cabinets), we’d step away from travertine and go to a soft beige-brown subway tile – if I could see more of the countertop, maybe even an off-white beige.
-However, you do you boo.
-If you’re staying in your home and aren’t worried about resale – and love travertine, give ‘er a go!
+While travertine isn’t trendy again (for backsplashes), the tile size and layout help it along.
+If we were to update this space to today’s trends (while keeping the granite countertops and cabinets), we’d step away from travertine and go with a soft beige-brown subway tile or maybe a warm off-white.

 Kitchen with Sherwin Williams white cabinets, LG quartz countertop, marble subway tile backsplash white oak flooring.
 Kylie M INteriors Edesign, online paint colour consulting